Black Peak (Kalanag) rising above the Bandarpunch massif in the Garhwal Himalayas

 • Glacial (5,000m+): Bare rock, ice

-Rhododendron Season: Late April through June, the approach trail blooms with spectacular red, pink, and white rhododendrons.
+Rhododendron season: late April through June, the approach trail above Taluka carries red, pink, and white rhododendron in flower.

 Cost Breakdown